cdpxe/CCEAP/documentation/README.md

 ## Further Reading

+The following subsections provide you with a list of papers which are linked or related to CCEAP.

 **Publications on CCEAP:**

 - S. Wendzel and W. Mazurczyk: [An Educational Network Protocol for Covert Channel Analysis Using Patterns (poster)](http://dl.acm.org/citation.cfm?id=2989037&CFID=856548232&CFTOKEN=62229078), in Proc.
 ACM Conference on Computer and Communications Security (CCS), pp. 1739-1741, ACM, 2016.
 You can also download the conference poster [here](https://www.researchgate.net/publication/309284322_Poster_file_for_S_Wendzel_and_W_Mazurczyk_An_Educational_Network_Protocol_for_Covert_Channel_Analysis_Using_Patterns_poster_in_Proc_ACM_CCS_2016), it summarizes the content of the actual paper.

 **Publications on Information Hiding Patterns:**

 - S. Wendzel, S. Zander, B. Fechner, C. Herdin: [Pattern-based Survey and Categorization of Network Covert Channel Techniques](https://dl.acm.org/citation.cfm?doid=2737799.2684195), ACM Computing Surveys, ACM, 2015.
-Early version available for free download [here](https://www.researchgate.net/publication/263048788_Pattern-Based_Survey_and_Categorization_of_Network_Covert_Channel_Techniques?ev=prf_pub).
+An early version of this document is available for free: [download](https://www.researchgate.net/publication/263048788_Pattern-Based_Survey_and_Categorization_of_Network_Covert_Channel_Techniques?ev=prf_pub).
 - Chapter 3 of: W. Mazurczyk, S. Wendzel, S. Zander, A. Houmansadr, K. Szczypiorski: [Network Information Hiding in Communication Networks](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-1118861698.html), Wiley IEEE-Press, 2016.
 - S. Wendzel, C. Palmer: [Creativity in Mind: Evaluating and Maintaining Advances in Network Steganographic Research](http://www.jucs.org/jucs_21_12/creativity_in_mind_evaluating), Journal of Universal Computer Science (J.UCS), 2015.